FreeCAD/FreeCAD-addons/README.md

 # FreeCAD Addons Repository ![AddonManager-Logo][AddonManager]

-This repository is a **collection of useful additional workbenches and modules for FreeCAD** made by community members, gathered here for your convenience.
+This repository is a collection of useful additional workbenches and modules for FreeCAD made by its community members, conveniently available for seamless integration in to the application itself.

 **Important Notes:**
 1. Since **these Addons are not part of the official FreeCAD package and not supported by the FreeCAD team**, although this list is curated and maintained by the FreeCAD team, you should **read the information provided on each of the addons page before installing any of them, to make sure you know what you are installing**.